 Many institutions, from both Canada and the United States, have replaced their soiled bedding sentinel health monitoring programs with EHM programs.

-US institutions that have shared their replacement of sentinels with us include: University of Washington, Pfizer Comparative Medicine sites (Kendall Square, La Jolla, Pearl River, Groton), University of Florida, University of Colorado Anschutz Medical Campus, Emory University, University of Chicago, University of Texas at Austin, University of Southern California, Emory National Primate Research Center, Medical College of Wisconsin, Northwestern University, Benaroya Research Institute, UT Southwestern Medical Center, University of Alabama at Birmingham, University of Arizona, Seagen, GSK, and Chapman University.
+US institutions that have shared their replacement of sentinels with us include: University of Washington, Pfizer Comparative Medicine sites (Kendall Square, La Jolla, Pearl River, Groton), University of Florida, University of Colorado Anschutz Medical Campus, Emory University, University of Chicago, University of Illinois – Chicago, University of Texas at Austin, University of Southern California, Emory National Primate Research Center, Medical College of Wisconsin, Northwestern University, Benaroya Research Institute, UT Southwestern Medical Center, University of Alabama at Birmingham, University of Arizona, Seagen, GSK, and Chapman University.

 Canadian institutions include: The Research Institute of the McGill University Health Centre, Comparative Medicine Animal Resources Centre at McGill, Montreal Clinical Research Institute, and University of Saskatchewan.